arcs-njit-edu/docs/docs/Software/md/gromacs.md

         ################################################
         #
-        # Purge and load modules needed for run
+        # Purge and load modules needed to run
         #
         ################################################
         module purge